kibblewhite/VillaPlus-VirtualBasket/README.md

 - Well-defined code/class structure
 - Reusable functional components for an improved solution, demonstrating method extensions in functional programming style
 - Code with meaningful naming conventions
-- Emphasis on only the essential features provided to facilitate an improved understanding of the solution
+- Emphasis on the essential features only provided to facilitate an improved understanding of the solution
-- Robust unit test suite with comprehensive coverage
-- Accurate promotion logic calculation
+- Accurate promotion/discount logic calculation
-- Deals are structured and coded with the potential to be extended (multiple deals can be applied)
+- Discounts are structured and coded with the potential to be extended

 ## IMPORTANT